draconisPW/PWMAngband/docs/command.rst

   just text files in a particular format, and that other help files may be available on the Net.
 In particular, there are a variety of spoiler files which do not come with the standard distribution.
-Check the place you got PWMAngband from or ask on the Angband forums, angband.oook.cz, about them.
+Check the place you got PWMAngband from or ask on the Angband forums, angband.live, about them.

 ..